Trollabs/vault-secrets-fetcher/README.md

 Wrapper script that fetches secrets from Vault and exports them as environment variables.
 Check out [my blog post](https://trollab.ca/posts/ci_secrets_from_vault) on this for more details.

-Vault URL, KV path and credentials are in `envvars` file but can be easily read from environment variables if you keep envvars
+Vault URL, KV path and credentials are in `envvars` file but can be easily read from environment variables if you keep `envvars` file empty.

 ## How to test it out